Folded Gentle Algebras: Introduction

-We use these propositions, along with further technical results, to classify the iso-classes of indecomposable modules of folded gentle algebras (without repetitions).
-Specifically, we define three collections of iso-classes of indecomposable modules, denoted by $\mathcal{M}_1$ (Definition~\ref{defn:IndM1}), $\mathcal{M}_2$ (Definition~\ref{def:AsymBandsClass}) and $\mathcal{M}_3$ (Definition~\ref{def:SymBandInds}).
-The modules in $\mathcal{M}_1$ are the collection of all string modules, up to an equivalence previously defined in Section~\ref{sec:Strings}.
-The modules in $\mathcal{M}_2$ are asymmetric band modules, again up to an equivalence of bands defined in Section~\ref{sec:Strings}, and further indexed by a set $\Pi$, where $\Pi$ is the set of all strictly positive powers of monic and irreducible polynomials over $K$.
-The modules in $\mathcal{M}_3$ are symmetric band modules, again up to an equivalence of bands, and further indexed by a set $\Pi_w = \Pi / \integer_2$, where the action of $\integer_2$ on $\Pi$ is determined by each band $w$. \begin{thm*}[Theorem~\ref{thm:IndClassification}] Let $A$ be a folded gentle algebra.
-The combined collection of all objects in $\mathcal{M}_1 \cup \mathcal{M}_2 \cup \mathcal{M}_3$ forms a complete collection of all iso-classes of indecomposable objects of $\mod*A$ without repetitions. \end{thm*} It is also worthwhile remarking that our description of symmetric bands potentially provides further illumination on the theory behind the homogeneous representations of algebras of type $\widetilde{C}$ (see \cite[pp. 2-4, Theorem (b); Sec.
-5]{DRIndec} and \cite{RingelSpecies} for details).
-The final result of Section~\ref{sec:FoldedModule} is the classification of the Auslander-Reiten sequences of a folded gentle algebra.
+The final main result of Section~\ref{sec:FoldedModule} is the classification of the Auslander-Reiten sequences of a folded gentle algebra.
 In particular, the band modules belong to homogeneous tubes.
 Moreover, the irreducible morphisms between string modules are given combinatorially by adding/deleting hooks and/or cohooks to strings, as is the case for gentle algebras (c.f. \cite{ButlerRingel}). \begin{thm*} Let $A$ be a folded gentle algebra.
 Then the Auslander-Reiten sequences of $A$ are precisely those given in Theorem~\ref{thm:ARSeq}. \end{thm*}

+We also show that there is a $\integer_2$-action on the Auslander-Reiten quiver of an unfolded gentle algebra $\wh A$, and that the Auslander-Reiten quiver of the folded gentle algebra associated to $\wh A$ is given by the quotient with respect to this group action.